-Remember to measure the width in both the front and the back, as fireplaces typically taper from the front of the firebox to the back.
+They will also want to measure the width in both the front and the back, as fireplaces typically taper from the front of the firebox to the back.
 A fireplace log grate shouldn’t fit in the box like a glove; instead, it needs about 3 inches of clearance between it and the fireplace on all sides.

-Because of their single-piece construction makes cast-iron grates more durable, and cast iron has excellent heat retention properties.
-They also are considerably heavier and more expensive than steel grates.
-Steel grates are cheaper but won’t last as long.
+Because of their single-piece construction, cast-iron grates are more durable than steel varieties, and they have excellent heat-retention properties.
+Cast-iron fireplace grates are also considerably heavier and more expensive than steel fireplace grates.
+Steel fireplace grates are cheaper but won’t last as long.
 Some models have an enamel coating that makes them suitable for use in outdoor fireplaces and fire pits.

 Legs and Bars

 Structurally, fireplace grates consist of bars that cradle the logs and legs that support the bars, elevating them off the base of the hearth.
 Most grates consist of six or seven bars.
-The more bars, the better the grate can support the wood.
-These bars are typically curved to keep logs at the center of the grate while also preventing logs from shifting and rolling out of the hearth.
+The more bars, the more securely the fireplace grate can support the wood.
+These bars are typically curved to keep logs at the center of the grate while also preventing them from shifting and rolling out of the hearth.
 Most fireplace grates have four legs to support the bars.
 The legs elevate the logs about 3 to 4 inches off the floor of the hearth, allowing for ventilation, which promotes a good burn.

 Tips for Buying and Using Fireplace Grates

-To load a fireplace grate properly, place two timbers on the grate followed by tinder and kindling.
-Place additional logs on top of the tinder and kindling.
-Don’t overload the grate, as too much wood could cause logs to roll off and into the room.
+To load a fireplace grate properly, two timbers should be placed on the grate followed by tinder and kindling.
+Then, additional logs can be placed on top of the tinder and kindling.
+A fireplace grate should never be overloaded, as too much wood could cause logs to roll off and into the room.